-Minerva entered into a strategic alliance with KGI, one of the seven Claremont Colleges, to establish the Minerva Schools.
+Minerva Project entered into a strategic alliance with Keck Graduate Institute (KGI), one of the seven Claremont Colleges, to establish the Minerva Schools at KGI.
 A shared belief in the need for innovation in higher education and a focus on the practical application of knowledge led the two organizations to partner in the creation of a completely reinvented undergraduate experience.

-KGI has three schools: its first school, the School of Applied Life Sciences, offering both master’s and doctoral degrees and best known nationwide for innovating the Professional Sciences Master’s degree; the School of Pharmacy started in fall 2014; and Minerva Schools at KGI, also started in fall 2014.
+KGI has three schools: the Henry E. Riggs School of Applied Life Sciences, offering both master’s and doctoral degrees and best known nationwide for innovating the Professional Sciences Master’s degree; the School of Pharmacy and Health Sciences; and Minerva Schools at KGI.

 A proven innovator in higher education, KGI created the first-of-its-kind professional science Master’s degree in 1997, which has been replicated more than 300 times by more than 130 institutions.
 Establishing the Minerva Schools at KGI is another step in advancing learning for the twenty-first century.